FastEval/FastEval/README.md

 # Instruction following language model evaluation

 This repository contains code to automatically evaluate instruction following language models on benchmarks.
-It also contains the evaluation reports for different models as well as the code for the [website to view those reports](https://tju01.github.io/ilm-eval/).
+It also contains the evaluation reports for different models as well as the code for the [leaderboard to view those reports](https://tju01.github.io/ilm-eval/).

 ## Comparison to other leaderboards